For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

 According to this definition, you will be automatically considered independent if you meet one of the following criteria:

 - At any time since turning age 13, you were an orphan, in foster care, or a legal ward of the court (this requires documentation)

 - You are a veteran of the U.S. Armed Forces (this may require documentation)

 - You are married at the time of filing the FAFSA

 - You are enrolled in a graduate or professional program (beyond bachelor’s degree)

-- You have legal dependents other than a spouse for whom YOU provide at least 50% This requires documentation.
+- You have legal dependents other than a spouse for whom YOU provide at least 50% support (this requires documentation)

 Students who qualify as automatically independent are not required to provide parental information on the Free Application for Federal Student Aid (FAFSA).
-The Financial Aid Office does reserve the right, however, to request additional documentation to verify your independent status.
+The Financial Aid Office reserves the right to request additional documentation to verify your independent status.

 In order to receive federal, state or institutional financial aid, students must demonstrate satisfactory academic progress toward the attainment of a degree.
 At Montclair State University, Satisfactory Academic Progress is determined annually after spring grades are posted.
 All financial aid applicants are subject to the standards outlined here regardless of whether aid was received or not in the past.
 These standards have been developed in compliance with regulations that govern financial aid programs.